Goddess Saraswati

 Saraswati is invoked for clarity of speech and writing, for success in examinations and creative work, for the dissolution of intellectual blockages, and for the deeper viveka — discernment between the lasting and the passing — that all real knowledge requires.

-The texts collected on this page include the Saraswati Chalisa, the Om Jai Saraswati Mata aarti, the universally sung Ya Kundendu Tushara Hara Dhavala vandana, and the Saraswati Stotram of Agastya, with verses, transliteration, and historical context.
+The texts collected here include the Saraswati Chalisa, the Om Jai Saraswati Mata aarti, the universally sung Ya Kundendu Tushara Hara Dhavala vandana, and the Saraswati Stotram of Agastya, with verses, transliteration, line-by-line meaning, and historical context, alongside guidance on how to chant.